OpenVoiceOS/OVOS-skills-store/readme.md

 1. The version of your Skill which you intend to publish must be associated with a git tag.

 2. You must create a JSON file for your Skill like the ones already present.
-Simply copy an existing file, and replace all the data with information about your Skill.
-NOTE: The git tag from step one goes in the field labeled "branch", not the field labeled "tags".
+Simply copy an existing file, and replace all the data with information about your Skill (see below.)

 3. Your skill must be licensed under an OSI-approved open-source license, or released into the public domain, except by special permission from the OVOS dev team.
 Such permission is unlikely to be granted except in cases where your Skill integrates Mycroft or OVOS with software that is a) extremely valuable to users, b) extremely popular, c) privacy-respecting, and d) cannot be integrated any other way.
 (We're talking about things like a big-name streaming service, or integrating with a video game console.
 Big things with no open-source alternative.
 Submissions containing utility Skills under a proprietary license will be summarily closed as invalid.)